 Top 10 Things To Do In Maupiti

 The tiny island of Maupiti already looks like paradise from the air.
 Known as ‘the preserved island’ and looking like a mini version of neighboring Bora Bora, Maupiti has managed to resist the temptation of mass tourism.
 Visitors to this dream island will find it hard to believe such a place really exists.
-I spent a full week in Maupiti while backpacking across the South Pacific Islands and have since returned twice to my favorite island in French Polynesia.
+I spent a full week in Maupiti while backpacking across the South Pacific Islands and have since returned three time to my favorite island in French Polynesia.
 Here’s my list of the top things to do in Maupiti.

-Heading off to French Polynesia?
+Heading to French Polynesia?
 In-depth island guides to all 5 archipelagos await you, including sample itineraries and essential travel tips & tricks.

 Maupiti Travel Guide Video